All Episodes

 Yes, he's establishment.

-Yes, he was governor of Massachusetts, but Rush, when I compare him to the establishment candidate four years ago, meaning McCain, I feel better about Romney.
+But Rush, when I compare him to the establishment candidate four years ago, meaning McCain, I feel better about Romney.

 I think he genuinely has enough conservative values.

-I think he definitely has an economic background, and I would feel comfortable if he did win, whereas I never would have felt comfortable if McCain won.
+And I would feel comfortable if he did win, whereas I never would have felt comfortable if McCain won, except that Sarah was there.

 Well, let me tell you something.

-It's not possible for any of the people on that debate last night in that debate to be anywhere near Barack Obama in terms of economic policy or desire.
+It's not possible for any of the people on that debate last night, in that debate, to be anywhere near Barack Obama in terms of economic policy or desire.

 Now, but you said Romney's not your favorite.

-Well, he's gonna fire things up.
+Well, he's going to fire things up.

 I mean, there's no question he is going to fire things.

-Open line Friday right after this.
+We'll continue Open Line Friday right after this.

-Yeah, people are reluctant to vote for Romney, I think for two reasons.
+You know, people are reluctant to vote for Romney, I think for two reasons.

-One is is Romney care.
+One is, is Romney Care?

 And the other one is religion.